DonniePrather/SQLCheckDigitCalc/README.md

 # SQLCheckDigitCalc
-Calculate Check Digits for UPC-A codes
+Calculate Check Digits for UPC-A codes using SQLServer